M64GitHub/libtsprites/README.md

 The same concept also can be used to form lines of arbitrary length in virtual pixels: '▐█▌', '██▌'.
 A special type of sprites take leverage from these shapes and is called `LSprite` or `line-sprite`.
- - `regular characters`:  Shapes out of ASCII/UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
- - `regular strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
-This can be used to place/fade text onto the screen, create spinners (1 character animations), and such.

  - `frames`: each sprite can hold multiple shapes of itself: for creating animations, slices, specific color-fading, or different rotations of a moving player figure for example.